 Brentano's initial formulation of the intentionality-thesis does not address these problems concerning the ontological status of the intentional object.
 The first attempt of Brentano's students to overcome these difficulties was made by Twardowski, who distinguished between content and object of the act, the former of which is immanent to the act, the latter not.
 This distinction strongly influenced other members of the Brentano School, mainly the two students for who the notion of intentionality had the most central place, Meinong and Husserl.

 Brentano was not very fond of his students' attempts to resolve these difficulties, mainly because he rejected their underlying ontological assumptions.
 He was quick to point out that he never intended the intentional object to be immanent to the act.
 Brentano thought that this interpretation of his position was obviously absurd, for it would be “paradoxical to the extreme to say that a man promises to marry an ens rationis and fulfills his promise by marrying a real person” (Psychology, 385).
 In later texts, he therefore suggested to see intentionality as an exceptional form of relation.
 A mental act does not stand in an ordinary relation to an object, but in a quasi-relation (Relativliches).
 For a relation to exist, both relata have to exist.
 A person a is taller than another person b, for example, only if both a and b exist (and a is, in fact, taller than b).
 This does not hold for the intentional quasi-relation, Brentano suggests.
 A mental phenomenon can stand in a quasi-relation to an object independent of whether it exists or not.
 Mental acts, thus, can stand in a quasi-relation to existing objects like the city of Paris as well as non-existing objects like the Golden Mountain.
-Brentano's later account, which is closely related to his later metaphysics, especially to his turn towards reism, i.e., the view that only concrete objects exist, can hardly be considered a solution of the problem of the ontological status of the intentional object.
+Brentano's later account, which is closely related to his later metaphysics, especially to his turn towards reism, i.e., the view that only individual objects exist, can hardly be considered a solution of the problem of the ontological status of the intentional object.
 He rather introduces a new term to reformulate the difficulties.

 According to Brentano's theory, mental acts cannot have duration.
 This brings up the question of how we can perceive temporally extended objects like melodies.
 Brentano accounts for these cases by arguing that an object towards which we are directed does not immediately vanish from consciousness once the mental act is over.
 It rather remains present in altered form, modified from ‘present’ to ‘past.’
 Every mental phenomenon triggers an ‘original association’ or ‘proteraesthesis,’ as he calls it later, a kind of memory which is not a full-fledged act of remembering, but rather a part of the act that keeps lively what was experienced a moment ago.
 When I listen to a melody, for example, I first hear the first tone.
 In the next moment I hear the second tone, but am still directed towards the first one, which is modified as past, though.
 Then I hear the third tone, now the second tone is modified as past, the first is pushed back even further into the past.
 In this way Brentano can explain how we can perceive temporally extended objects and events.
 The details of Brentano's account of time-consciousness changed over the time, owing to changes in his overall position.
 At one point he thought that the temporal modification was part of the object, later he thought that they belonged to judgments, and even later he argued that they were modes of presentations.